 The elected officials in the United States are faced with a decision.
 They can support a war with North Korea.
 Or, they can oppose it.
 But, either way, their is probably going to be a war.
 The war will likely involve a bunch of allied forces accepting the surrender of a bunch of North Korean soldiers.
 The allied forces will need more doctors than soldiers.
 That's because the North Korean soldiers will likely need treatment for ailments related to undernourishment and unsanitary living conditions.

 After that, the images will start to roll in.
 I'm sure that you all remember the horrific imagery that came out of the concentration camps after World War 2.
 The images that come out of North Korea will likely be even more horrific.
 That's because the camera equipment is better than it was back then.
 But, human suffering is always the same no matter when or where it's happening.
 At that point, any politician that was visibly opposed to the war will loose their career.
 Their opponents would never let them get away with that.

 Dealing with North Korea is like taking a trip to the doctor when you know that something is seriously wrong with you.
 It must be done no matter how unpleasant.
 In fact an actual trip to the doctor is badly needed by most if not all of North Korea's 25 Million citizens.
-If you want to help in any way possible, join our Multi Fest Collective Action Group as soon as you are finished reading this message.
+If you want to help make extensive use of the social media buttons below as you are finished reading this message.